 DILUTED EARNINGS PER COMMON SHARE decreased 78% to 4 cents per common share for the first quarter of fiscal 2001, compared to 18 cents per common share for the first quarter of fiscal 2000.
-Excluding the impact of the net gain on sale of investments and an impairment loss, diluted earnings per share were 3 cents for the first quarter of fiscal 2000.
-Basic earnings per common share decreased 74% to 5 cents for the first quarter of fiscal 2000.
-The first quarter of fiscal 2001 from 19 cents for the first quarter of fiscal 2000.
+Excluding the impact of the gain on sale of investments of \$5.3 million and an impairment loss of \$1.7 million, net of taxes of \$2.4 million, diluted earnings per share were 3 cents for the first quarter of fiscal 2000.
+Basic earnings per common share decreased 74% to 5 cents for the first quarter of fiscal 2001 from 19 cents for the first quarter of fiscal 2000.

 QUARTERLY OPERATING INCOME TRENDS.
 Historically, the Company has realized significant renewals and growth in contract value at the end of each quarter.
 The fourth quarter of the fiscal year typically is the fastest growth quarter for contract value and the first quarter of the fiscal year typically represents the slowest growth quarter as it is the quarter in which the largest amount of contract renewals are due.
 As a result of the quarterly trends in contract value and overall business volume, fees receivable, deferred revenues, deferred commissions and commissions payable reflect this activity and typically show substantial increases at quarter end, particularly at fiscal year end.
 All research contracts are billable upon signing, absent special terms granted on a limited basis from time to time.
 All research contracts are noncancelable and non-refundable, except for government contracts which have a 30-day cancellation clause, but which have not produced material cancellations to date.
-The Company 's policy is to record at the time of signing of a contract the entire amount of the contract billable as deferred revenue and fees receivable.
+The Company's policy is to record at the time of signing of a contract the entire amount of the contract billable as deferred revenue and fees receivable.
+Deferred revenues attributable to government contracts were \$22.1 million and \$36.8 million at December 31, 2000 and September 30, 2000, respectively.
 The Company also records the related commission obligation upon the signing of the contract and amortizes the corresponding deferred commission expense over the contract period in which the related revenues are earned and amortized to income.